Felt-tip marker mode

 Bump the crispy edge

-Turn the smooth edge into a bumpy fried coating, then round off the bone end.
+Replace the smooth guide with an uneven bumpy coating, then round off the bone end.

-Doodle tip: Use uneven bumps.
+Doodle tip: Let the bumps vary in size.
 Perfect scallops can make the crust look like a decorative cloud.

 -